Chart Color Schemes

 Castletown is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Castletown, as per the latest Census evaluation, 93.6% of dwellings were houses with 6.3% being other types such as semi-detached homes, apartments, and 'other' dwellings.
-This is compared to Non-Metro WA's 89.0% houses and 10.9% other dwellings.
-Home ownership in Castletown stood at 32.6%, with mortgaged dwellings at 35.7% and rented ones at 31.7%.
+In Castletown's dwelling structure, as per the latest Census evaluation, 93.6% were houses while 6.3% consisted of other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This contrasted with Non-Metro WA's figures of 89.0% houses and 10.9% other dwellings.
+Home ownership in Castletown stood at 32.6%, with mortgaged dwellings making up 35.7% and rented ones comprising 31.7%.
 The median monthly mortgage repayment was $1,717, higher than Non-Metro WA's average of $1,517.
-Median weekly rent in Castletown was $300, compared to Non-Metro WA's $260.
-Nationally, Castletown's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+The median weekly rent in Castletown was recorded at $300, compared to Non-Metro WA's $260.
+Nationally, Castletown's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing